 More than half of global web traffic comes from smartphones and tablets.
-This is why learning how to design a website for mobile and desktop is fundamental to attracting potential customers and the reason having a mobile friendly website is a Page Experience ranking signal.
+This is why learning how to design a website for mobile and desktop is fundamental to attracting potential customers and the reason having a responsive website is a Page Experience ranking signal.

 Website owners need to master how to optimize for mobile to leverage the growing number of mobile users.
 Adhere to the Google mobile friendly guidelines correctly, and you’ll qualify for higher rankings on Google Search results.

 This process is called mobile search engine optimization or mobile SEO.
 If you are familiar with technical SEO, understanding how to improve mobile SEO should be simple.
 For anyone who isn’t a technical SEO expert, Google has you covered with complete documentation on how to optimize website for mobile and becoming Google mobile friendly.

 Let’s delve into mobile search engine optimization, how to improve mobile SEO, how to measure if your website is mobile responsive, the Google mobile friendly test tool and expert Google mobile optimization techniques.